benmanone/minicloze/README.md

 `cargo install minicloze` or just download a release.

 # Usage
-Just pass in the language (from www.tatoeba.org) you want to use into the prompt.
+Just pass in the language (from www.tatoeba.org) you want to use, e.g. `minicloze french`.
 If you're building locally you can pass it into `cargo run`.

 # Dependencies
 www.crates.io/crates/minreq